-As there is not yet sufficient evidence of an effect of the vaccine on transmission, nonpharmaceutical interventions must continue, including use of face masks, physical distancing, handwashing and other measures as appropriate in particular settings, depending on the COVID-19 epidemiology and potential risks of emerging variants.
-Government advice on nonpharmaceutical interventions should continue to be followed by vaccinated individuals, as well as those who have not yet been vaccinated.
-This advice will be updated as information on the impact of vaccination on virus transmission and indirect protection in the community is assessed.
+As recent data suggest limited effect of the vaccine on transmission, in particular in the context of Omicron, public health and social measures to reduce SARS-CoV-2 transmission must continue, including use of face masks, physical distancing, handwashing, appropriate ventilation and other measures as appropriate in particular settings, depending on the COVID-19 epidemiology and potential risks of emerging variants.
+Government advice on public health and social measures should continue to be followed by vaccinated individuals, as well as those who have not yet been vaccinated.